awsbites/weshare.click/README.md

   - [Node.js](https://nodejs.org/) (v16 or higher)
   - [Serverless framework](https://www.serverless.com/framework) (v3 or higher)
   - Your custom domain (easier if already registered with Route53)
-  - A bash-compatible environment (Tested on Mac OSx but it should also work on Linux and Windows with subsystem for Linux)
+  - A bash-compatible environment (Tested on macOS but it should also work on Linux and Windows with subsystem for Linux)
   - [`jq`](https://stedolan.github.io/jq/): optional but useful if you need to run some of the suggested CLI commands below